 Idle Easter Egg: To bring some love to the charming stickers, an idle state for the site was proposed to flood the screen like a scrapbook.

-Open to chat, especially with:
+Closed for work but open to chat, especially with: